cornell-ece2300/ece2300-docs/docs/ece2300-sec01-linux.md

 % cat README.md
 ```

-Where `githubid` is your GitHubID.
+Where `githubid` is your username on the public version of GitHub.

 ### 5.2.
 Adding and Committing Files to Local Repository